 The Many Types of Construction Falls and How to Prevent Them

-The single biggest killer of construction workers is falls.
+The single biggest killer of construction workers is falling.
 According to the BLS – Bureau of Labor Statistics (through the Occupational Safety and Health Administration, OSHA) – since 2017, between 35 and 40 percent of all construction-related fatalities were attributed to a fall: from heights without protected sides, hoist areas, holes in floors, excavations, slips/falls on ramps and walkways; and scaffolding mishaps.

 The Three Types of Workplace Falls

-Generally, there are three types: single level falls, falls from heights, and swing falls.
+Generally, there are three types: single-level falls, falls from heights, and swing falls.

 Single Level Falls

-The solution for slips/trips and falls is often merely good safety management: keeping clear pathways, immediately cleaning surfaces of spills or using correct footwear tread.
+The solution for slips/trips and falls is often merely good safety management: keeping clear pathways, immediately cleaning surfaces of spills, or using correct footwear tread.
 But these safety management controls alone aren’t always effective.
 This is where additional measures must be present.
-Passive fall protection systems such as a handrails, catwalks, or enclosed ladders add extra safety protection.
+Passive fall protection systems such as handrails, catwalks, or enclosed ladders add extra safety protection.

 Falls from Heights